CatsInTech/Rezume/ReadME.md

 ### Installation Instructions

 [Create React App](https://github.com/facebookincubator/create-react-app) is a comfortable environment for **learning React**, and is the best way to start building **a new [single-page](https://reactjs.org/docs/glossary.html#single-page-application) application** in React.
 This project makes use of Create React App.
-It sets up your development environment so that you can use the latest JavaScript features, provides a nice developer experience, and optimises your app for production.
+It sets up your development environment so that you can use the latest JavaScript features, provides a nice developer experience, and optimizes your app for production.
 You’ll need to have [Node >= 8.10 and npm >= 5.6](https://nodejs.org/en/) on your machine.

 ### Running the Application Locally